Do Go On - 207 - The Golden State Killer

 Totally.

-So somebody would probably notice if somebody
+So somebody would probably.

-it just went dead.
+notice if suddenly it just went dead air.

 Yeah, you're right.